 Small mouth, chin, and side areas of the tip of the nose

 The symptoms of 22q11.2DS can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is 22q11.2DS diagnosed in a child?

 Your child’s healthcare provider will look at your child’s prenatal history and complete health and family history.
-He or she will do a physical exam.
+They will do a physical exam.
 Your child may need certain tests.
 These may include:

 Blood tests.
 These are to look for immune system problems.